Strong Passwords

 Here are some pointers for choosing good passwords:

 • Make them easy to remember: Consider a sentence, punctuation and capitalization included.
-For greater strength, also consider adding a number.

 • Use a different password for each site: Re-using passwords decreases your security!
 If someone gets hold of your password from one account, they are very likely to try that password on all of your other accounts.